-The electrodes were connected to the multiplexer units of the data logger (dataTaker DT80M Series 4, detailed below in Sect.
+The electrodes were connected to the multiplexer units of the data logger (Datataker DT80M Series 4, detailed below in the Sect.
 4.2) in a way to allow for the measurement of specific electrode dipoles.
-Multiple layers of multiplexing were involved to measure voltages.
-First, a hard-wired routing board was used for a first-line multiplexing of the electrode signals to multiple logger input channels - schematic of this routing (multiplexing) board can be found in the Supplement Fig. S5.
+Multiple layers of multiplexing were thus involved to measure voltages: First, a hard-wired routing board was used for a first-line multiplexing of the electrode signals to multiple logger input channels (schematic of this routing (multiplexing) board can be found in the supplement,

+Fig. S5).
 Second, each logger input channel was then internally connected to the measurement unit of the logger using the additional internal multiplexers built into the logger and its extension units.
 Third, each logger channel is comprised of up to four individual inputs, allowing for a variety of measurement operations, including the measurement of voltages between various combinations of these four inputs.

-Measurements of electrical SPs were first conducted with respect to the reference electrode no. 1 (lower-left corner), resulting in 15 relative potentials (voltages).
-To increase system reliability and provide means for consistency checking, another 14 SP potentials were measured with respect to electrode 16, which is located at the upper-right corner of the electrode grid (the dipole between electrodes 1 and 16 was not measured twice, resulting in only 14 measurements).
-As such, 29 dipoles were physically connected to the multiplexer channels, requiring some duplication of the electrode leads (see Fig. S5 for a wiring diagram).
-Additionally, the potentials between reference electrodes and their duplicates (electrode pairs 1-19 and 16-17), located only a few centimeters apart, were also recorded to analyze electrode drift and localized inhomogeneities, as were potential differences between reference electrodes and their associated electrodes at deeper locations (pairs 1-20 and 16-18).
+Measurements of electrical SPs were first conducted with respect to the reference electrode no. 1 (lower left corner), resulting

+- 25 in 15 relative potentials (voltages).
+To increase system reliability, and provide means for consistency checking, another 14 SP potentials were also measured with respect to electrode 16, which is located at the upper right corner of the electrode grid The (the dipole between electrodes 1 and 16 was not measured twice, resulting in only 14 measurements).
+As such, 29 dipoles were physically connected to the multiplexer channels, requiring some duplication of the electrode leads (see supplement S9 for a wiring diagram).
+Additionally, the potentials between reference electrodes and their duplicates (electrode pairs 1-19 and 10 was not measured twice). - 30 16-17), located only a few centimeters apart, were also recorded to analyze electrode drift and localized inhomogeneities, as were potential differences between reference electrodes and their associated electrodes at deeper locations (pairs 1-20 and 16-18).